 Dear IMA members in Europe,

-Please email me directly at email@example.com to share your thoughts and perspectives.
+Please reach out to me directly (email@example.com) to share your thoughts and perspective.